homeops-tech/homeops-tech.github.io/_posts/2020-02-15-Build-Ubuntu-Desktop-With-Packer.md

     </tbody>
 </table>

-Installing using the ubuntu desktop iso is an interesting expierence to say the least.
+Installing using the ubuntu desktop iso is an interesting experience to say the least.
 The little practical examples I found essentially rewrite the boot command using a series of backspaces.
 This is pretty interesting to watch:

 ![Animated-Gif](/images/posts/packer.gif)